DustWinter/SpaceGlider/ReadME.md

 # SpaceGlider

 SpaceGlider is a file compression and decompression tool designed for text files.
 It uses a custom dictionary-based approach to compress files efficiently.
+Tested on [enwik9](http://mattmahoney.net/dc/enwik9.zip) with a compression rate of 74.4%.

 ## Features
 - Compresses text files using a word dictionary.